Virudhagiri

-Virudhagiri is a 2010 Indian Tamil-language action film written and directed by Vijayakanth, making his directorial debut, besides playing the title character as well.
+Virudhagiri is a 2010 Indian Tamil-language action thriller film written and directed by Vijayakanth, making his directorial debut, besides playing the title character as well.
 This was also his final film in his cinematic career before his full-fledged career into politics.
 The film, co-starring Madhuri Itagi, Arun Pandian and Mansoor Ali Khan among others, released on 10 December 2010 It is a remake of the English-language French film Taken.

-Although this movie is supposed to occur in Albania and Australia, it was actually shot in Malaysia.

 Plot

-Virudhagiri (Vijayakanth), a sincere police officer endeavors in safeguarding the societal peace.
-Gaining international recognition for accomplishing a security task in foreign countries, he returns to Chennai handling a serious case of transgenders being scourged to death for organ racketing.
-On an unexpected turn, when his niece Priya (Madhuri Itagi) was undertaking a trip to Australia, she gets kidnapped by a group of strangers.
+Virudhagiri, a sincere police officer endeavors in safeguarding the societal peace.
+Gaining international recognition for accomplishing a security task in foreign countries, he returns to Chennai handling a serious case of transgender people being scourged to death for organ racketing.
+On an unexpected turn, when his niece Priya was undertaking a trip to Australia, she gets kidnapped by a group of strangers.
 Using his high-skilled intelligence activities, Virudhagiri flies down to the foreign land of Albania for the rescue.